Scams in intellectual property: Registration services

 Registration services are organizations or individuals that contact IP applicants or owners and request payment for an apparently official registration of their IP.

 Many applicants for and owners of patents, trademarks and industrial design rights receive letters from such registration services and different IP offices and organizations around the world regularly issue warnings in connection with the offered services.

 The registration services target applicants directly because patent, trademark and design applications are published a set time after filing or upon grant along with freely available information about a name and address for the applicant.
 Registration services use this information to send requests for payment to applicants shortly after publication.
 The documents are confusing as they appear to be from official governmental agencies and to be legitimate invoices.

-A scam increasing in frequency, as of October 2011, is an email originating from a domain name registrar or IT consulting company based in China that purports to notify a trademark holder that another entity is seeking to register the client's trademark or business name as a domain name in China, Hong Kong, Taiwan, or Asia.
+A scam increasing in frequency, as of October 2011, is an email originating from a domain name registrar or IT consulting company based in China that purports to notify a trademark holder that another entity is seeking to register the client's trademark or business name as a domain name in China, Hong Kong, Taiwan, or other Asian countries.
 The email gives the brand owner a short period in time in which to secure the domain name for their own.
 These notifications are essentially solicitations.
 Generally, in the event there really is a third-party who is seeking to register your brand name for nefarious purposes, there are channels available for addressing such uses if and when they materialize.